Marie Reig Florensa is on a journey of discovery, getting to know heart-based creative leaders from around the globe.

 A leader of the heart: Are you one of them? is a series of compact, heart-charged articles where executive coach Marie Reig Florensa – together with Carlos El Asmar – explore what it means to “lead from the heart.”

-If you’d like some more context, you can read part one of the series here or scroll down to read part 2!
+If you’d like some more context, you can read part one of the series here before scrolling down!

 The short answer is: yes, we are all leaders.